‘Bold And The Beautiful’ Spoilers: Jealous Maya Exiles Nicole And Zende – Final Air Date For Rome Flynn

 Bold and the Beautiful spoilers reveal that Maya Avant (Karla Mosley) remains scared about the birth mother-daughter bond between her adoptive daughter Lizzy and sister Nicole Avant (Reign Edwards).
-Since Lizzy called Nicole “mama”, it hurt Maya’s feelings and she wants to protect her family, even if it means repaying Nicole’s kindness to her with jealousy and betrayal.
+Since Lizzy called Nicole “mama,” it hurt Maya’s feelings, and she wants to protect her family, even if it means repaying Nicole’s kindness to her with jealousy and betrayal.
 Maya comes up with a plan that will seem like a good thing for Nicole and her husband, but really it’s a way to kick them to the curb!

 Zende gets a promotion